NeuPhysics/neutrino/docs/preliminary/physics.rst

-.. admonition:: Question
+.. admonition:: Question
    :class: note

    How do one describe a system of neutrinos using Wigner function?
-What is the effect of statistics.
+The effect of statistics?